 The nerves that arise in the brain are known as cranial nerves.
 The optic nerve and olfactory nerve and those responsible for the sense of taste are examples of cranial nerves.
 There are twelve in total.
 Using special tests the vet examines the function of the individual nerves, each of which has a particular function in the body.
 The optic nerve is examined by the reaction of the pupils to light.

 The postural reflexes are tested to see whether information about the position of the four limbs (proprioception) is intact.
-To do this, the animal has to jump on one leg, for example, while the other three are held up in the air by the vet.
+To do this, the cat has to jump on one leg, for example, while the other three are held up in the air by the vet.

 When the tendon that connects a muscle belly to bone is struck with a reflex hammer, the muscle tenses due to conduction of nerve impulses.
 The spinal reflexes are reflexes that are transmitted via synapses in the spinal cord.
 A reflex in itself is the body’s unconscious response to a triggering stimulus.
 If a reflex response is increased or diminished, the vet can narrow down the damaged region in the nervous system.